 In other words, opting to stay on the Retirement Sum Scheme, instead of opting to join CPF LIFE doesn’t allow you to make your withdrawals any earlier or later.
 This isn’t really a difference between the two schemes as the policies could have been effected even if CPF LIFE never existed.

-On the Retirement Sum Scheme, we were able to purchase property with our Retirement Account balances up to the Basic Retirement Sum, or half of the Full Retirement Sum.
-We were able to do this at any point we wished, primarily because our funds still reside in our Retirement Account as opposed within the CPF LIFE scheme.
+On the Retirement Sum Scheme, we were able to purchase a property with our Retirement Account balances up to the Basic Retirement Sum, which is half of the Full Retirement Sum.
+We were able to do this at any point we wished, primarily because our funds still reside in our Retirement Account as opposed to within the CPF LIFE scheme.

-On CPF LIFE, our balances in our Retirement Account is contributed into CPF LIFE when we turn 65.
+On CPF LIFE, our balances in our Retirement Account is contributed into CPF LIFE, typically when we turn 65.
 While we can continue using our Retirement Account balances to purchase a property until that point, this flexibility is gone once our Retirement Account funds is contributed into CPF LIFE.

 Both funds that are contributed to CPF LIFE or kept in Retirement Sum Scheme earn interest from the government.
 However, the interest returns are paid to us in a slightly different method.

-One important point to note is that while we do not receive the interest payments on funds contributed to CPF LIFE directly, our financial futures are secured.
-Secondly, if we pass on early, our beneficiaries will not be taking out from the CPF LIFE scheme less than what we have put in – we can understand this from the article on CPF LIFE “benefit illustration” that we researched below.
+One important point to note is that while we do not receive the interest payments on funds contributed to CPF LIFE directly, our financial futures are secured, especially if we live beyond how long our funds would have lasted.
+Secondly, if we pass on early, our beneficiaries will not be taking out from the CPF LIFE scheme less than what we have put in, minus the payouts we have received under CPF LIFE.
+We can understand this from the article on CPF LIFE “benefit illustration” that we researched below.

-On the Retirement Sum Scheme, our monthly payouts only last until our Retirement Account balances are exhausted.
-Based on the RA interest rate of 4%, our funds can last up to age 85.
-However, as we earn an additional 1% p.a. on the first $60,000 and an extra additional 1% p.a. on our first $30,000, payouts under the Retirement Sum Scheme may last until about age 95.
+On the Retirement Sum Scheme, our monthly payouts only last until our Retirement Account balances are depleted.
+Based on the RA interest rate of 4%, our funds is typically meant to last up to age 85.
+However, as we earn an additional 1% p.a. on the first $60,000 and an extra additional 1% p.a. on our first $30,000, payouts under the Retirement Sum Scheme may last until about the age of 90*.

 Ensure You Have A Plan For Your Retirement

 Of course, we’re not saying it will disappear altogether!
+In fact, the scheme will very likely exist – whether in the current form or an updated form.
 What we’re saying is that we need to ensure that we have supplementary plans to secure a comfortable retirement for us and our spouse.

-Regardless of whether you were an older Singaporean on the Retirement Sum Scheme or a younger Singaporean who will join the CPF LIFE scheme, we can see that the government is trying to tweak the schemes not to “shift the goal posts” but rather offer greater security in retirement solutions for Singaporeans.
+Regardless of whether you were an older Singaporean on the Retirement Sum Scheme or a younger Singaporean who will join the CPF LIFE scheme, we can see that the government is trying to tweak the schemes to offer greater security in retirement solutions for Singaporeans.
+While some label this as “shifting goal posts”, the alternative is that we retire and find that the amount we set aside is not able to keep up with the cost of living.